-Help Me Grow Home Visiting is no cost to eligible women and families.
+Healthy Families America is provided at no cost to eligible women and families.

 - Who can enroll in the program?

-The following people can enroll in the Help Me Grow Home Visiting Program:
+The following people can enroll in the Healthy Families America Home Visiting Program:

-- First-time pregnant women (must meet Help Me Grow income requirements or currently receive Medicaid or WIC)
+- Pregnant women (must meet Healthy Families America income requirements or currently receive Medicaid or WIC)

-- A first-time parent with a child less than 6 months of age (must meet Help Me Grow income requirements or currently receive Medicaid or WIC)
+- A parent with a child less than 6 months of age (must meet Healthy Families America income requirements or currently receive Medicaid or WIC)

 - Can my baby's father participate?

-You and your home visitor decide who gets involved.
+You can have a conversation with your home visitor to decide who you’d like to be involved.